Triumph Over Adversity: Professor Faces Stage 4 Lung Cancer While Inspiring Future Leaders (+Podcast)

 Dr. Bryant Lin, Stanford University professor, creates a groundbreaking course inspired by his personal journey with stage 4 non-smokers lung cancer.

-As a respected professor at Stanford University, Dr. Bryant Lin has dedicated his career to improving health care, particularly for the Asian-American community.
-But in May 2024, when he was diagnosed with Stage 4 non-smoker's lung cancer, he found himself on the other side of the medical system—as a patient.
+As a respected physician and professor at Stanford University, Dr. Bryant Lin has dedicated his career to advancing health care—particularly for the Asian-American community.
+But in May 2024, everything changed.
+Dr. Lin was diagnosed with Stage 4 non-smoker's lung cancer, placing him on the other side of the system he had faithfully served—this time, as a patient.

-Rather than let the devastating diagnosis defeat him, Dr. Lin decided to use his personal experience to inspire and educate the next generation of healthcare providers.
-Within just weeks, he launched a groundbreaking course at Stanford titled "Living with Serious Illness: A Patient's Perspective."
-The course quickly gained a waitlist, attracting not only medical students but also undergraduates and graduate students from diverse backgrounds.
+Rather than allow the diagnosis to derail his purpose, Dr. Lin chose to use his personal journey as a powerful teaching tool.
+Just weeks after receiving the life-altering news, he launched a new course at Stanford titled “Living with Serious Illness: A Patient’s Perspective.”
+The course quickly drew attention across campus, earning a waitlist and attracting students from various disciplines—undergraduates, medical students, and graduate students alike.

 Dr. Bryant Lin Teaching his groundbreaking course at Stanford titled "Living with Serious Illness: A Patient